hatan4ik/clean-code-coockbook/ai-driven-software-engineering-workflows.md

 - Update training materials
 - Recognize top prompt contributors
 - Adjust strategy based on data

+---

+## Managing Junior Developer Skill Development {#junior-skills}

+One of the most critical challenges in AI-assisted development is ensuring junior developers build strong fundamental skills rather than becoming dependent on AI tools.
+This chapter provides comprehensive strategies for balancing AI acceleration with skill development.

+### The Challenge: Skill Atrophy in the AI Era

 ### Pitfall 7: Junior Developer Skill Atrophy